Suggested Reading:

 Once we understand this, we realize that we are not called, still less compelled, to intimacy with others at large.
 That is absurd.

-To bless others, genuinely asking God — ex corde — to bestow on them favor, mercy, and goodness, is an act of reciprocal beneficence, for in blessing our enemies, those who hate us, do us harm, and wish us evil, we bring upon ourselves an unspeakable blessing also:
+To bless others, genuinely asking God — ex corde — from our hearts, to bestow on them favor, mercy, and goodness, is an act of reciprocal beneficence, for in blessing our enemies, those who hate us, those who do us harm, and who wish us evil, we bring upon ourselves an unspeakable blessing also:

 “Love your enemies: do good to them that hate you: and pray for them that persecute and calumniate you: That you may be the children of your Father Who is in Heaven.”
 (St. Matthew 5.44)